PhD and MSc Postgraduate Studentships in Astronomy, Astrophysics, and Cosmology beginning October 2019

 The Centre for Extragalactic and Astronomy (CEA) staff and research students undertake a vigorous observational-based research programme on the largest ground-based telescopes covering the optical, near-infrared, sub-millimetre and gamma-ray wavebands, including those based in Chile (ESO, Gemini-South and APEX), Hawaii (including Gemini-North, UKIRT and JCMT), Australia (AAT), La Palma (ING), and Namibia (HESS), as well as a wide range of international facilities.
 We are also substantial users of satellite facilities such as the Hubble Space Telescope, the Herschel Space Observatory, the Spitzer Space Telescope and the Chandra and XMM-Newton X-ray observatories.

 STFC studentships: We expect to take on several STFC-funded students for a PhD degree, in addition to further students either self funded or with funding from different sources.
 Students will undertake full-time (or part time) cutting edge astronomical research, in addition to our post-graduate lecture courses in their first year: Astronomy and Astrophysics and Astronomical Instrumentation.
 More details on the application procedure and eligibilty are below.
-The STFC-funded PhD studentships cover course fees and living expenses for the duration of the studentship (typically 3.5 years); the eligiblility criteria for a fully funded STFC studentship is based on UK residency 3 years prior to the start of the studentship, unresticted rights to remain in the UK and be citizen of a European Union member state.
+The STFC-funded PhD studentships cover course fees and living expenses for the duration of the studentship (now 4 years); the eligiblility criteria for a fully funded STFC studentship is based on UK residency 3 years prior to the start of the studentship, unresticted rights to remain in the UK and be citizen of a European Union member state.
 STFC provides further guidelines about information and eligibility rules for STFC studentships .
 Applicants are required to have, or expected to gain, at least a 2.1 in an integrated MPhys or a pass in a Masters degree or a 1st class in a Bachelors degree, in physics, astrophysics or mathematics.

 Other studentships: We welcome applications from graduate students who are unable to secure (or are ineligible for) one of our fully funded studentships to either our PhD or MSc research programmes.
 See our group research web pages for a more comprehensive look at our research portfolio.
 Students without studentship funding will need to to be able to finance both living expenses and course fees.
 In some cases funding can be obtained from scientific and government agencies in countries outside of the UK.
 Please also click here, here, here, and here to search for possible funding sources.